© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwmbiga long cairn is a scheduled monument protected by Cadw under reference MG323.
 View the official record →

-Cwmbiga long cairn is a Neolithic funerary monument located in Wales, designated as a scheduled ancient monument under Cadw reference MG323.
+Cwmbiga long cairn is a Neolithic funerary monument located in Wales, dating to the prehistoric period when communal burial practices were widespread across Britain.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG323.

 Cwmbiga long cairn dates from the prehistoric period, and is classified as a long cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwmbiga long cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG323.